MarioCarrion/todo-api-microservice-example/README.md

 This project uses a lot of the ideas introduced by Eric Evans in his book [Domain Driven Design](https://www.domainlanguage.com/), I do encourage reading that book but before I think reading [Domain-Driven Design Distilled](https://smile.amazon.com/Domain-Driven-Design-Distilled-Vaughn-Vernon/dp/0134434420/) makes more sense, also there's a free to download [DDD Reference](https://www.domainlanguage.com/ddd/reference/) available as well.

-On YouTube I created [a playlist](https://www.youtube.com/playlist?list=PL7yAAGMOat_GJqfTdM9PBdTRSH7jXs6mI) that includes some of my favorite talks and webminars, feel free to explore that as well.
+On YouTube I created [a playlist](https://www.youtube.com/playlist?list=PL7yAAGMOat_GJqfTdM9PBdTRSH7jXs6mI) that includes some of my favorite talks and webinars, feel free to explore that as well.

 ## Project Structure

-Talking specificially about microservices **only**, the structure I like to recommended is the following, everything using `<` and `>` depends on the domain being implemented and the boundext context being defined.
+Talking specifically about microservices **only**, the structure I like to recommended is the following, everything using `<` and `>` depends on the domain being implemented and the bounded context being defined.

 - [ ] `build/`: defines the code used for creating infrastructure
   - [ ] `<cloud-providers>/`: define concrete cloud provider